Monday, 25 November 2013

 July2012

-Just a few days post Stroke #1 in July 2012 - at London's Charing Cross Hospital rooftop - not a care in the world...Except you can see that I have a heart monitor on, a little laxative cocktail (delich! - to counteract the effects of all the drugs in my system) in hand, a cotton ball covering the puncture wound from all the daily invasive blood samples stolen from me, a generic hospital name tag on my wrist (with my last name spelt wrong and the incorrect d.o.b *was my forgetful brain to blame for such?!*, mind you - does that mean I didn't really have a stroke?!), smiling - even offering a thumbs up I'm in that positive a spirit - & all the while on a hospital's (not a bar like it may seem) rooftop during strict visiting hours at the start of my 6.5 week 2012 Summer Holidays
+Just a few days post Stroke #1 in July 2012 - at London's Charing Cross Hospital rooftop - not a care in the world...Except you can see that I have a heart monitor on, a little laxative cocktail (delich! - to counteract the effects of all the drugs the hospital put in my system) in hand, a cotton ball covering the puncture wound from all the daily invasive drips + blood samples stolen from me, a generic hospital name tag on my wrist (with my surname spelt wrong and the incorrect d.o.b *was my forgetful brain to blame for such?!*, mind you - does that mean I didn't really have a stroke?!), smiling - even offering a thumbs up I'm in that positive a spirit - & all the while on a hospital's (not a bar like it may seem) rooftop during strict visiting hours at the start of my 6.5 week 2012 Summer Holidays

-Taylor also explains that the brain's left hemisphere (where I now have significant brain damage - I also have damage in my right hemisphere - one stroke per hemisphere = fair Miss Laird!) is linear and is about the past and the future - this may explain why I shifted my priorities to that of a younger version of Kitty post Stroke #2 (I just wanted to be home and with the people I've known the longest which was not the case after the first stroke where I kept on continuing with my former life in London)whilst also being overly concerned about my future (never one to worry about such - once a Que Sera Sera kinda Kitty - but now this has been quite an interesting, unavoidable and substantial hurdle post strokes).
+Taylor also explains that the brain's left hemisphere (where I now have significant brain damage - I also have damage in my right hemisphere - one stroke per hemisphere = fair Miss Laird!) is linear and is about the past and the future - this may explain why I shifted my priorities to that of a younger version of Kitty post Stroke #2 (I just wanted to be home and with the people I've known the longest which was not the case after the first stroke where I kept on continuing with my former life in London)whilst also being overly concerned about my future (never one to worry about such - once a Que-Sera-Sera-kinda Kitty - but now this has been quite an interesting, unavoidable and substantial hurdle post strokes).
 It has caused much angst for myself and concern (even occasional anger, avoidance and confusion) from some people around me.

 Hot tip for other mates of stroke survivors!

-One of my main concerns when I had my second stroke was that I didn't have my two passports.
-The 'safe spot' one leaves such important pieces was not considered long-term memory worthy to my mind, so was lost when the hippocampus was killed off!
+One of my main concerns when I had the second stroke was that I didn't have my two passports.
+The 'safe spot' one leaves such important pieces was not considered long-term-memory worthy to my mind, so was lost when the hippocampus was killed off!
 I was afraid I'd be stuck in an awful compound for overstayers!
 It took several weeks before we eventually located them and many celebrations were had (can you imagine trying to explain my sitch to immigration officers?!).
 The passports are just one example of what went missing due to my memory loss.
 I still have belongings strewn all across London.
 I'm pretty certain an ex-boyfriend has my hair straightener (naturally) and another friend is looking after my entire winter wardrobe.
 Who knows?!
 Definitely not Kitty!
 Someone stole my marbles in October 2012 too!
 Large sum reward when found.

 Family and friends ensured to help out wherever possible.